Fan Fic / Til The Sun Grows Cold

 - Pitbull Dates Puppy: Is there any other way to describe the Shad/Ashei pairing?

 - Protectorate: Midna, for Link, especially after Zelda's sacrifice.
-His logic is that Zelda gave her life for Midna, and therefore, that made Midna more important than anything in the world.
+His logic is that Zelda gave her life for Midna, and therefore, that makes Midna more important than anything in the world.

 - Puppy-Dog Eyes: According to Rusl in the sequel, "Shad's puppy-dog pout was legendary."